 Tell us a bit about yourself.
 Where are you from?

-I was born and raised in St. John’s Newfoundland, where I continue to live today with my wife Sarah and two daughters, Sophia and Samantha.
-I am a first year PhD student in clinical epidemiology at Memorial University.
+I grew up in St. John’s, Newfoundland, where I continue to live today with my wife Sarah and two daughters, Sophia and Samantha.
+Currently, I am in the third year of my doctoral studies in clinical epidemiology at Memorial University.

 What compelled you to pursue stroke research?

 My start in stroke recovery research was in 2014 when I started working with Dr. Michelle Ploughman as a clinical exercise physiologist in her lab.
 At that time, I had very little experience working with patients recovering from stroke but was very eager to apply my background in sport sciences to clinical populations.
 I quickly learned that there are many gaps in the scientific literature regarding the efficacy of aerobic exercise and other behavioral interventions on neuroplasticity, functional recovery, and secondary prevention in stroke survivors.
 This provided the motivation to extend my graduate studies and pursue a doctoral degree focusing on stroke recovery.What is the focus of your research?